lvgl/lvgl/docs/overview/object.md

 lv_obj_t * lv_<widget>_create(lv_obj_t * parent, <other paramaters if any>);
 ```

-In most of the cases the create functions have only a *parent* parameter that tells on which object create the new widget.
+Typically, the create functions only have a *parent* parameter telling them on which object to create the new widget.

 The return value is a pointer to the created object with `lv_obj_t *` type.